Hardcoded compiler location

 This trick is used by default in MagLev http://maglev.github.com/

-#1 Updated by Michal Papis over 1 year ago here is patch that archives this: https://github.com/tokaido/tokaido-build/blob/master/patches/darwin/1.9.3-p327/cc_env.patch - it does not include the check for '--enable-load-relative', but in the project in question it should be added always.
+#1 Updated by Michal Papis about 2 years ago here is patch that archives this: https://github.com/tokaido/tokaido-build/blob/master/patches/darwin/1.9.3-p327/cc_env.patch - it does not include the check for '--enable-load-relative', but in the project in question it should be added always.